g-zajac/mkdosc-playground/docs/meanwellPS.md

 | RSP-1600-36 |  40 - 125%   |       36V       |    14.4V    |      45V     |  44.5A  |
 | **RSP-1600-48** | **40 - 125%** | **48V** |  **19,2V**    |    **60V**   |  **33.5A** |

-Practicly we should use mainly RSP-1600-48 unless the battery specs need lower voltage then 19.2V as the hardware will not be able to handle more then 30A.
+Practicly we should use mainly RSP-1600-48 unless the battery specs need lower voltage then 19.2V.
+The hardware will not be able to handle more then 30A so the power of lower voltage models will not be utilized.